-The Council shall serve as the Board of Directors and is composed of the elected Councilors and elected officers.
+The Council shall serve as the Board of Directors and is composed of the elected Councilors.

-The Society shall consist of various categories of membership including Active Members, Student Members, Life Members, Sustaining Members, Corporate Members, Emeritus Members and Honorary Members.
+The Society shall consist of various categories of membership including Active Members, Student Members, Honorary Members, and Associate Members.

 The Society shall hold at least one scientific meeting and one General Assembly of the membership of the Society every two years.
 The Council shall hold at least one annual business meeting.
 Special meetings may be held as required.

 A petition to change the Constitution must bear the signatures of at least fifty Active Members or of a majority of the Council.
 Active Members shall be notified of the proposed amendment(s).
 Enactment requires the approval of three-fifths of those Active Members responding and voting by mail ballot or electronic ballot on the proposed amendment(s).
 Enactment also requires the approval of a two-thirds majority of elected Council members.